fatima-ali97/agribot/readme.md

 ## About this repo

-This github repository is a compilation of all the code used to make this project come to life, it includes (.ino) files as well as (.py) files.
+This github repository is a compilation of the code used to make this project come to life, it includes `.ino` files as well as `main.py` file, used to construct a simple dynamic dashboard for the AgriBot machine.

 ## circuit